thomaspernet/DataAnalysisPy/README.md

 ### High/low dimensional

 In the next tab, we look at the data from a different angle.
-We want to highlights if there is a difference between the high dimensional group and the low dimensional group for a given continuous variables.
+We want to highlights if there is a difference between the high dimensional group and the low dimensional group for given continuous variables.

 This tab is useful if we need to model a difference-in-difference analysis.
-We aim at visualize if the trend before and after an event occured is the same or not between the control group and the treatment group.
+We aim at visualizing if the trend before and after an event occurred is the same or not between the control group and the treatment group.